-Charitable gifts in Wills are not subject to inheritance tax, so you can be assured that the full amount of any gift you make to Rowcroft Hospice would be used to support our work.
+Charitable Gifts in Wills are not subject to inheritance tax, so you can be assured that any gift you make to Rowcroft Hospice would be realised in full.

 If after providing for your loved ones, you are considering leaving a gift to Rowcroft in your Will, please remember that we also have a commitment to you.
 You can read more about our commitment in our Legacy Promise.